 Scope

 This document was developed under a joint ATIS and SIP Forum collaboration.
-The document defines an IP NNI Standard with an emphasis on VoIP and other Multimedia services to be addressed in subsequent releases.
+The document defines an IP NNI Standard with an emphasis on VoIP.
+Other Multimedia services will be addressed in subsequent releases.

 The objective of this document is to:

-Define a reference architecture that sets forth the common functional entities necessary for CarrierCarrier to Carrier Interconnection.
+Define a reference architecture that sets forth the common functional entities necessary for Carrier to Carrier Interconnection.
 This reference architecture will be from the perspective of the interconnection points between carriers and will not deal with implementation details inside the networks on either side of the IP-NNI.

 Specify the exact specifications (including IETF RFCs, 3GPP, and other existing standards) associated with these protocols that must or should be supported by each element of the reference architecture.
 Where required, the options that MUST or SHOULD be supported within a given standard will also be specified.

-Specify customary methods for negotiating protocols, protocol extensions, and exchanging capability information between Carrier’s.
+Specify customary methods for negotiating protocols, protocol extensions, and exchanging capability information between carriers.
 Specify consensus methods of formulating SIP protocol messages where multiple options exist in standards.

 Specify the exact presentations of Fully Qualified Domain Names in “From:” and “To:” fields including use of TEL URI format, including P-Asserted Identity (PAI).